flower-platform/flower-platform.github.io.old/index.md

 Several extensions are under active development.

-They should be released in a couple of month.
+They should be released in a couple of months.
 They are interesting and really add value to developers!
 </div>
 </div>

 # Flower Platform Hub
 <hr>
 **Flower Platform Hub** is an online free service: the Flower Platform ecosystem, in a cloud based environment.
 Users have the access to all the features of the Flower Platform & extensions, without having to install and maintain a Flower Platform server.
 Flower Platform Hub is meant to be used by open source communities.

+<p><a class="btn btn-success" href="http://hub.flower-platform.com">Go to Flower Platform Hub</a></p>

 <h1>History <small>Important historical milestones of Flower Platform</small></h1>
 <hr>